mrubin888/BryanMillsFromTaken2/README.md

   * `git push heroku master`

 To check to see that your Heroku server is running correctly, open your browser and go to the url listed in the success log after the push.

+### Connect to a Twilio number
+1. Create an account at Twilio.com.
+* From the website, either accept your free phone number or purchase one if necessary.
+* Set your phone numnber's voice url to your Heroku url.